Investors continue to pour money into dental startups

 “When we launch a market, we see so many people coming in and it opens up a totally different subset of people,” he said,

-The physical locations also serve to provide people who bought impression kits online with more information.
+The physical locations also serve to provide more information to people who bought impression kits online.

 “The at-home business and Candid Studio play really synergistically with each other,” Greenfield said.